josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 ## Setting up the blog

-Now it's time to get into the real meat of this tutorial: setting up our actual blog!
+Now it's time to get into the real meat of this tutorial: setting up our actual blog to automatically handle Markdown posts!

 ### Choosing the best route forward